-An intellectual way to solve a problem, clarify a concept, evaluate activities, extend a narrative etc.
+An intellectual way to solve a problem, clarify a concept, evaluate activities, extend a narrative etc

-As the ‘etc.’ in this part of the definition suggests, this is not an exhaustive list and SST can be applied to everything we do in any setting, at any time.
+As the ‘etc’ in this part of the definition suggests, this is not an exhaustive list and SST can be applied to everything we do in any setting, at any time.

 [A]nd it must develop and extend

 This is the sustained part of SST.
-A problem might be solved, or a concept is explained, but the deep-level learning that stays with children and can be built upon, occurs when the thinking is extended.
+A problem might be solved, or a concept is explained, but the deep-level learning that stays with children and can be built upon occurs when the thinking is extended.

 In summary, SST conversations are in-depth, extended and genuine conversations that can be between adult and child or child and child.
-Joint thinking and learning must take place.

-Interestingly, practitioners will have different thought-processes, so children will have a range of models by talking to different practitioners.
+Interestingly, practitioners will have different thought processes, so children will have a range of models by talking to different practitioners.

 Thirdly, thought is extended, for both participants, as knowledge is verbally flowing between the two people.

 This does not have to be in a separate room or even during class time.
-This could be whilst lining up to go outside, whilst your child is helping you to clear away the paint pots or simply walking down the corridor together.
+This could be whilst lining up to go outside, while your child is helping you to clear away the paint pots or simply walking down the corridor together.

 For example, other practitioners could be made aware that you intend to engage some children in SST during the session, so could help by ensuring you are not disturbed.